hermangroup/docs/wallets/hardware.rst

 Hardware wallets offer you the security of storing your keys in secure device while still allowing you to make simple transactions through a web interface.
-Three major manufacturers of hardware wallets currently exist, with Dash supported on all of them.
+Three major manufacturers of hardware wallets currently exist, with Historia supported on all of them.

 .. _hardware-trezor: